-Parameter Туре Description value1 {20:25} UINT16 a parameter that must have a value between 20 and 25, inclusive value2 {20} UINT16 a parameter that must have a value of 20 value3 {:25} INT16 a parameter that may be no larger than 25 Since the parameter is signed, the minimum value is the largest negative integer that may be expressed in 16 bits. value4 {20:} a parameter that must be at least 20 value5 {1,2,3,5} UINT16 a parameter that may only have one of the four listed values value6 {1, 2, 10:(10+10)} UINT32 a parameter that may have a value of 1, 2, or be between 10 and 20 array1[value1] ВУТЕ

-Parameter Туре Description array2[value4]{:25} ВҮТЕ an array that may have between 20 and 25 octets This arrangement is used to allow the automatic code generation to allocate 25 octets to store the largest array2 that can be unmarshaled.
+Parameter Туре Description value1 {20:25} UINT16 a parameter that must have a value between 20 and 25, inclusive value2 {20} UINT16 a parameter that must have a value of 20 value3 {:25} INT16 a parameter that may be no larger than 25 Since the parameter is signed, the minimum value is the largest negative integer that may be expressed in 16 bits. value4 {20:} a parameter that must be at least 20 value5 {1,2,3,5} UINT16 a parameter that may only have one of the four listed values value6 {1, 2, 10:(10+10)} UINT32 a parameter that may have a value of 1, 2, or be between 10 and 20 array1[value1] ВУТЕ Because the index refers to value 1, which is a value limited to be between 20 and 25 inclusive, array1 is an array that may have between 20 and 25 octets.
+This is not the preferred way to indicate the upper limit for an array as it does not indicate the upper bound of the size.
+NOTE This is a limitation of the current parser.
+A different parser could associate the range of value1 with this value and compute the maximum size of the array. array2[value4]{:25} вуте an array that may have between 20 and 25 octets.
+This arrangement is used to allow the automatic code generation to allocate 25 octets to store the largest array2 that can be unmarshaled.
 The code generation can determine from this expression that value4 shall have a value of 25 or less.
 From the definition of value4 above, it can determine that value4 must have a value of at least 20.